thoughtspot/thoughtspot.github.io/_includes/content/scriptability-limitations.md

 * You cannot delete joins from the TML file.
 You must delete them in the UI.

 * You cannot remove columns or tables from an Embrace connection.
 You can only add them.
-This feature is in **Beta**; to add columns and tables to an Embrace connection through Scriptability, contact your ThoughtSpot administrator.